DeeNeon/px2html-demo/README.md

 ## Requirements

 1. Make it responsive by your best judgement.
+2. The site should be retina compatible.
+3. Do not use any image, everything should be made using CSS3.
+The only images allowed are logos or photos.
-2. Use [Slick.js](http://kenwheeler.github.io/slick/) for any carousel on the page.
+4. We recommend you to use [Slick.js](http://kenwheeler.github.io/slick/) for any carousel on the page.
+If you want to use another library because you think it's better you have to explain us why :)

 ### Nice to have

-Use [BEM methodology](https://en.bem.info/methodology/) for naming convention and break the site into modules.
+At Pixel2HTML we love the [BEM methodology](https://en.bem.info/methodology/).
+It helps to increase code reliability and reusable components.
+If you haven't heard anything about BEM we strongly recommend you to dig more about it.
+This test it's a great opportunity for giving it a try!

 ### Bonus tasks